oroinc/documentation/bundles/platform/EmailBundle/email-templates-inheritance.rst

 Email Templates Inheritance
 ===========================

+.. note:: Email Templates Inheritance feature is available as of OroCommerce version 6.0.3.

 Email Templates Inheritance feature provides the ability to extend an email template from another email template.
 This feature enables you to have multiple email templates that share the same base email template, which includes common styles, header, footer, etc.

 Implementation Overview